Group of five Middle Eastern students with face masks sorting donation boxes

 6. Nursing homes

 St. Regis Retirement Center is a nursing home in Hayward, California, the city in which the main CSUEB campus is located.
 As is sadly true with many nursing home facilities across the country, many of the residents there rarely get visits from their family members.
 CSUEB volunteers visit these homes and participate in activities with senior citizens.
 Students enjoy talking to senior residents, sharing stories, playing games, listening to music, and dancing.
-In addition, the students not only gain great experiences if they're thinking of going into geriatric care, hospitality and leisure management, or the health care fields, but they can also learn from the life experiences of people who have much to share and offer.
+In addition, the students not only gain great experiences if they're thinking of going into geriatric care, hospitality and leisure management, or the health care field, but they can also learn from the life experiences of people who have much to share and offer.

 7. Providing meals